bgrins/vwa_classifieds_optimized/README.md

 An optimization for the [Visual Web Arena](https://arxiv.org/pdf/2401.13649) classified environment.

 The current environment is very large (78GB).
-Most of the space (~73GB) is from PNG files for classifieds
+Most of the space (~73 GB) is from PNG files for classifieds
 * 336,568 png images (84,142 uploads with 4 variations each).
 * 48 JPEGs (48, from 12 uploads with 4 variations each)

-By converting these to AVIF, we can optimize the uploads dir from 73G to 4.9G GB, and the container image from 77.8GB to 5.69GB.
+By converting these to AVIF, we can optimize the uploads dir from **73 GB** to **4.9G GB**, and the container image from 77.8 GB to 5.69 GB.
 This repo also includes a few other improvements for reproducibility (with a preconfigured mysql container that reset to a known good state on startup).

 ## Using the pre-built images